Nik-Git-Hub00/JustletsworkVPN/README.md

 macOS builds create both zip and DMG artifacts.
 The zip contains `WorkVPN.app`; the DMG contains `WorkVPN.app`, an Applications shortcut, and the install background. `sing-box` is bundled inside the app.
 Windows zips contain only `WorkVPN.exe`; `sing-box.exe` and `libcronet.dll` are bundled into the onefile executable by PyInstaller.

+## Windows installer

+The Windows setup installers are built with Inno Setup 6 from `installer/WorkVPN.iss`.

+Installer behavior:

+- installs to `C:\Program Files\WorkVPN`;
+- creates a Desktop shortcut by default;
+- does not request a Windows reboot after installation;
+- shows an optional `Launch WorkVPN` checkbox after installation;
+- launches WorkVPN from the installer with the current elevated user context;
+- removes `%LOCALAPPDATA%\WorkVPN` during uninstall.

+If Inno Setup 6 is not installed during a manual Windows build, the build script skips the setup `.exe` and still creates the portable zip/onefile exe artifact.

 ## GitHub release workflow

 Release builds are handled by `.github/workflows/release.yml`.